BOTANICAL REFERENCE

 (Passiflora incarnata)

 Nervine - reduces nervous tension and promotes emotional balance.
+Sleep Aid; Antispasmodic - useful for muscle cramps and tension.

 Plantain Leaf